Skip to main content

 First, drag an HTTP Action element (1) to the Structure panel.
 Then, in the HTTP Path field (2), add the Request URL you built to get external data, and in the HTTP Method field (3) enter GET.

 After defining the HTTP Path and Method, use the Response JSON Path field to trim the JSON response to share only the data node.
-Why would you want to do this?
+Why?
 Because it focuses the Response JSON to only send the information in the data node to the next elements in the Structure panel.

 Response JSON Path field in the HTTP Action element properties.